Uptown Plaza is a shopping center on the northeast corner of Camelback Road and Central Ave. It is undergoing major redevelopment.

 - AJ’s Fine Foods will be expanding.

-- Muse, Flowerchild, Shake Shack, Lou Malnati’s, Creamistry, Local Nomad, R&R Surplus, and Scout & Molly’s Boutique, Huss Brewing Company, and Ellys have opened.
+- Muse, Flowerchild, Shake Shack, Lou Malnati’s, Creamistry, Local Nomad, R&R Surplus, and Scout & Molly’s Boutique, Huss Brewing Company, Ellys, Nekter Juice Bar, and West Elm have opened.